jaxtisapia/sports-bet-data-analysis/README.md

 It's that Simple
 ```

 NOTE: I have no technical background in either betting, or data analysis.
+I just have access to the data, and I've been able to gather chunks of them

 ### Contributions